Euro 2020 postponed until 2021 amid coronavirus pandemic | DW | 17.03.2020

 The statement went on to say UEFA would try to play the Euro 2020 playoffs and friendlies previously scheduled for this month in June, if circumstances allow.

-Elsewhere, South American football's governing body CONMEBOL also postponed the 2020 Copa America until June 11 to July 11, 2021.
+Elsewhere, South American football's governing body CONMEBOL also postponed the 2020 Copa America until June 11 to July 11, 2021, while the 2020 African Nations Championship also been postponed until further notice.

 'A huge sacrifice'